Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Proofs

+The $i$-th entry of the right hand side equals $m_i^\top\Sigma m_i =\sum_{j\in[l]} m_{ij}^2 \Sigma_{j\in[l]}.$ Thus, the two sides are equal, which proves the first claim of the lemma.
 The second claim follows directly from the first claim, from the special case when the covariance of $v$ is diagonal.
 The third claim is simply a restatement of the second one.